TeganB/devart-template/project_summary.md

 ## Authors
 - Tegan Bristow, github.com/TeganB
-- Assisted by Fabrice Iyolo to optimse.
+- Assisted by Fabrice Iyolo of the Wits University Google Dev Group.

 ## Description
 Dissonance at Six is an experiment in interactive recursive graphics, with a focus on the number six.
 I designed the piece to get participants actively together.
 I believe that coherence or clarity in the world comes from people sharing and cooperating.
 The work however also questions the limit of this cooperation and where we lose sight ourselves in this cooperation.